 'Memes as a Service' using Lambda, Serverless and ImageMagick

-I’ve recently been getting really interested in the concept of Functions as a Service (FaaS) and the Serverless Framework.
-I decided to make a little experimental AWS Lambda, to see how I could use it to manipulate images.
-For this contrived example I came up with the (silly) idea of ‘Memes as a Service’ (everything needs to be a service nowadays).
+I’ve recently become really interested in the concept of Functions as a Service (FaaS) and the Serverless Framework.
+I decided to create a small experimental AWS Lambda function to explore how it could be used to manipulate images.
+For this contrived example, I came up with the (silly) idea of ‘Memes as a Service’ (everything needs to be a service nowadays).

 The consumer will be able to supply top and bottom text, along with specifying the desired supporting image.
-Fortunately the stock Lambda Node.js environment comes equipped with support for the popular ImageMagick.
-In this blog post I wish to present how I went about solving this problem using the Serverless Framework.
+Fortunately, the stock Lambda Node.js environment comes equipped with support for the popular ImageMagick.
+In this blog post, I will present how I went about solving this problem using the Serverless Framework.

 Setup and Configuration

-I am going to assume that you already have the Serverless Framework and a AWS Access Key present on your development machine.
-With these installed we are first going to create a new Serverless application, based on the provided template.
+I will assume that you already have the Serverless Framework and an AWS Access Key set up on your development machine.
+With these installed, we first create a new Serverless application based on the provided template.

 $ serverless create --template aws-nodejs --path memes-as-a-service